HSD-ESD/HDLRegression-by-HGB/README.md

     - Press the run button to run a unit test in background
     - Press the debug button to run a test in GUI mode

+### Requirements
+- HDLRegression version 0.43 or higher

 ## History
 This Visual Studio Code extension was made by [Jakob Jungreuthmayer](https://github.com/jakobjung10) during his bachelor`s degree at [University of Applied Sciences Upper Austria - Campus Hagenberg](https://www.fh-ooe.at/campus-hagenberg/)